vfarcic/cncf-demo/manuscript/app/cdk8s.md

-# Deploy The App Defined As Carvel ytt To Production With GitOps
+# Deploy The App Defined As cdk8s To Production With GitOps

 TODO: Intro